smartobjectoriented/EMISO/doc/source/docker/docker.rst

 **Kernel**:

-To get the list of the kernel modules needed to
 The script ``check-config.sh`` serves the purpose of generating the list of the kernel modules required to enable Docker support.

 * Usage: ``check-config.sh <DEFCONFIG FILE>``

-This can is located in ``<EMISO HOME>/docker/`` folder.
+It is located in ``<EMISO HOME>/docker/`` folder.

 **rootfs**

-The following options have be enabled to add docker tool and engine in the rootfs:
+The following options have to be enabled to add docker tool and engine in the rootfs:

 .. code-block:: shell